Your donors are moving fast, keep your fundraising materials simple

 Jim Shapiro

-Jim Shapiro is the fundraising coach you always wanted, the proven Sherpa who can help you get to the top of the mountain.
-He has 20 years experience raising money, including serving as the VP of Development for a $300m nonprofit.
-He then co-founded The Better Fundraising Co. to help small-to-medium nonprofits raise more money.
-Jim is married, serves his community by coaching high school football, and has three children.
+Jim Shapiro is the fundraising coach you’ve always wanted, the proven Sherpa who can help you get to the top of the mountain.
+Jim has 30 years’ experience raising money, including serving as the VP of Development for a global $100m nonprofit.
+He co-founded The Better Fundraising Co. to help small-to-medium nonprofits raise more money.

 Leave a Reply